Parthft/student-support-chatbot/README.md

 CORS_ORIGINS=http://localhost:5173
 ```

-This uses `gemini-2.5-flash` by default, which is on Google's free tier.
+This uses `gemini-flash-latest` by default, which is on Google's free tier.
 You can override the model via a `GEMINI_MODEL` env var (e.g.
-`gemini-2.5-flash-lite` for higher rate limits at slightly lower quality).
+`gemini-3.1-flash-lite` for higher rate limits at slightly lower quality).

 Run it: